 • Summarize Coronary Artery Calcium Scoring considerations.

-12 Lead ECG Interpretation (1.0 CE contact hours)
+The Basics of 12 Lead ECG Interpretation (1.0 CE contact hours)

 Learning Objectives

-• Apply 12-lead ECG interpretation techniques through hands-on practice.
+• Apply knowledge of 12-lead interpretation techniques.

 2020